K4liber/quantum_entanglement/README.md

 ![alt text](./img/probability.png)
 Figure 3.
 Correlation between singlet state spins as a function of angle difference between measurement devices.

+### Results of quantum experiments

 The magical things happens when we actually perform such multiple experiments on multiple singlet states and plot a correlation chart.
 On the plot we see that the correlation is described by the following forumula: `sin²(θ/2)` (see Figure 3, quantum correlation).
-One can ask, what is magical with that?
+One can ask, what is magical about that?
 Its just another formula, not a linear, but trigonometric.
 The formula indicates that we experience a correlation that is not possible in the local and real classical point of view.
 We are not able to create such a classical setup when we get stronger correlation that the linear one that we have presented.
 For the quantum setup we can separate the particles from a single state hundreds kilometers away and still get the correlations described by `sin²(θ/2)`.
 Its worth to underline, that we do not observe any data exchange faster than light (actually it should be instant data exchange, based on the experiments results).
 But we do observe correlations that works without carrying about the distance.
 The famous statement about "spooky action at a distance" is a bit misleading.
 It should rather be "spooky correlation at a distance".
 We are not able to send any data faster than light in such a quantum setup.

 The results of quantum experiments requires that we reject the assumptions of, at least one of the following: